-- 2.10 The forecast for Learning and Skills is an overspend of £250k.
-The Education Pressures reserve has a current balance of £452k and therefore if the Education Service is unable to mitigate the overspent position by year end, funding will be transferred from the reserve. - 2.11 Schools The delegated budget relating to schools is expected to balance as any under/over spend is carried forward by schools.
-As at 1st April 2020 schools reserve balance stood at £839k.
+2.9 The forecast for Learning and Skills is a breakeven position.
+The Education Pressures reserve has a current balance of £452k and therefore if this position deteriorates between now and the end of the financial year, funding will be transferred from the reserve.

+Schools - The delegated budget relating to schools is expected to balance as any under/over spend is carried forward by schools.
+As at 1st April 2020 schools reserve balances stood at £839k.
+However this year it is possible that total school deficit balances may exceed total school positive balances and the school's balances may fall into an overall deficit position.
+This will be closely monitored and reported on further as the year progresses.